steverozen/mSigHdp_paper_sup_files_x1/README.md

 		CPU profiling info
 	  - extracted.signatures.csv
 	  - diagnostic_plots (only for mSigHdp): diagnostic plots
-	  - best.run (only for SignatureAnalyzer): results generated from the best run
+	  - best.run (only for SignatureAnalyzer): results generated from the best run (basically a run with the modal number of discovered signatures)

   - `summary` top-level summary tables and plots
     - all_profiling_results.csv CPU profiling results